Texture Sampler

 Image

-UDIM/UVTILE textures can be sampled by inserting <UDIM> or <UVTILE> tags into the filename.
+UDIM/UVTILE textures can be sampled by inserting <UDIM> or <UVTILE> tags into the file name.
 See the tiling documentation for more details.

 Layer